egor-tensin/cimple/doc/rationale.md

 9. You must be able to run pipelines locally to test your changes.
     * Pretty much none of the solutions (maybe only Concorse) make this an option.
-10. The UI should look like shit.
+10. The UI shouldn't look like shit.
     * Woodpecker, you're out.

 Pretty much I would like something like Drone.io, but free in spirit and in